gavinmcfarland/plugma/packages/plugma/migration/v1/README.md

 # Migrating to v1

-Plugma v1 introduces a simpler way to manage Vite configurations.
-Before, you had to import and merge Plugma's config with your own, adding extra steps.
-Now, Plugma automatically applies its configuration, keeping your `vite.config.js` simpler and cleaner.

-Also, Plugma v1 uses Vite to bundle the main code, so you can configure both the main code and UI in the same vite.config.js.
+Plugma v1 makes managing Vite configurations much simpler.
+Previously, you had to import and merge Plugma’s configuration with your own, adding extra steps.
+Now, Plugma automatically applies its setup, keeping your vite.config.js clean and straightforward.
+With Vite now bundling both the main code and UI, you can manage all configurations in a single vite.config.js.
+Note that you’ll need to update the mount configuration in your ui file for your specific framework, as Plugma will no longer handle these configurations automatically in the future.

 ## Changes you need to make

+### Update your vite.config.js file

 When you update from v0.x.x to v1.x.x, the CLI can automatically migrate these changes for you.
 However if you prefer to do it manually, here’s what you need to update in `your vite.config.js` file.